Reflexive modules over Arf local rings: Introduction

 The notion of Arf rings originates from the classification of certain singular points of plane curves by Arf \cite{A}.
-Thereafter, Lipman generalized them by extracting the essence of the rings.
-More recently, the authors \cite{CCCEGIM} introduced the new notion, say {\it weakly Arf rings}, for arbitrary commutative rings and proved that weakly Arf rings behave well as Arf rings.
-Further research on Arf rings can be found in, for instance, \cite{Is}.
-However, these papers mainly focused on ideals and extensions of rings; hence, there is no study on the module structure over Arf rings.
-With this perspective, the aim of this study is to clarify the structure of modules over Arf local rings, and our main result is stated as follows:
+Thereafter, in 1971 Lipman generalized the notion for one-dimensional semi-local rings and characterized as above (\cite{L}).
+The study of Arf rings still has been explored, see, for example, \cite{CCCEGIM, Is}.
+The aim of this study is to clarify the structure of reflexive modules over Arf local rings, and the main result is as follows.
+For the definition of trace ideals, see Subsection \ref{subsec22}.